 The decision process takes into account different types of information, for example:

 KBC uses this information to apply internal credit assessment rules in a consistent manner.
 This ensures that your application for credit is treated fairly, efficiently and that we believe you can afford the required repayments.
 KBC reviews the automated credit decision making process on an ongoing basis to ensure that it remains fair, efficient and unbiased in order to better serve our customers.
-To ensure that our systems remain secure, we need to keep the finer details of how we apply the KBC credit assessment rules confidential.
+To ensure that our systems remain secure and to protect our commercial interests, we need to keep the finer details of how we apply the KBC credit assessment rules confidential.

 Back to top